jguida941/PyTree/README.md

 ## 🚧 Project Status

-This is a personal educational project developed for learning purposes at Southern New Hampshire University.
+This is a personal educational project developed for learning purposes.
 The code is publicly available for reference and educational use under the MIT License.

 **Repository Policy:** This is maintained as a solo educational project.
 While I appreciate interest in the project, I'm not accepting pull requests, issues, or external contributions at this time.